parikshithb/ramenctl/docs/testing.md

 In this case the gathered data tells that ramen is not the root cause, and we need to inspect the storage.

-If more information is needed you can use the standard must-gather with ODF or ACM images to do a full gather.
+If more information is needed you can use the standard must-gather with OCM images to do a full gather.

 When we finished to debug the failed test we need to cleanup up: